 Alternative 2 would allow NMFS to implement an anticipated decrease in the quota of any IFQ species or multi-species share categories after the start of a year by only distributing a portion of the annual allocation to shareholders on January 1.
 Implementing any change to an ACL would continue to require the Council and NMFS to take such action through the appropriate regulatory process, such as a framework action.
 Because most IFQ program participants begin to use or transfer their allocation early in the year, withholding some predetermined proportion of shareholders' allocation would not prevent fishermen from beginning to harvest a part of their allocation.
-On the other hand, not knowing whether the remainder of a shareholder's allocation will be released during the year could introduce seasonal inefficiencies in fishing operations.
+On the other hand, not knowing whether the remainder of a shareholder's allocation will be released during the year could introduce seasonal inefficiencies in fishing operations and may affect allocation prices during that time.

-Distributing IFQ allocation late in the year can affect IFQ program participants and market conditions in unexpected or unintended ways.
+Distributing IFQ allocation late in the year can affect IFQ program participants and market conditions in unintended ways.
 Subsequent to the retention of a portion of annual allocation at the beginning of the year, it is possible that an expected quota reduction would not occur.
 For example, the Secretary of Commerce could delay or disallow approval of the regulatory action and the ACL reduction would not occur under the anticipated timeline.
 If the Council selects Alternative 2 as preferred, and an expected ACL reduction does not occur, Options a and b would provide a time by which any withheld IFQ allocation would be distributed to shareholders if the effective date of the final rule implementing the ACL reduction has not occurred.
 Withheld allocation would be returned on June 1 (Option a), or August 1 (Option b).
 Should an option not be selected, the Regional Administrator retains the authority to distribute withheld quota at any time if it becomes known that an expected ACL reduction is not going to occur during the year in which IFQ allocation was withheld.
 Should IFQ shares be transferred between participants during a year in which some portion of annual allocation was withheld and later distributed, the allocation will be distributed according to the shareholder at the time the allocation is released.
-Any withhold allocation associated with transferred shares would be distributed to the current shareholder at the time the allocation is distributed.